canonical/kafka-operator/docs/how-to/h-deploy-aws.md

 juju integrate kafka admin
 ```

-For more information on Data Integrator and how to use it, please refer to the [how-to manage applications](/t/charmed-kafka-how-to-manage-app/10285) user guide.
+For more information on Data Integrator and how to use it, please refer to the [how-to manage applications](/t/charmed-kafka-how-to-manage-app/10285) guide.

 ## Clean up

 [note type="caution"]
-Always clean AWS resources that are no longer necessary -  they could be costly!
+Always clean AWS resources that are no longer necessary!
+Abandoned resources are tricky to detect and they can become expensive over time.
 [/note]

+To list all controllers use the `juju controllers` command.

-To destroy the Juju controller and remove AWS instance (warning: all your data will be permanently removed):
+To destroy the Juju controller and remove AWS instance (**Warning**: all your data will be permanently deleted):

 ```shell
 > juju controllers
 Controller      Model  User   Access     Cloud/Region   Models  Nodes    HA  Version